 Of course, nothing as revolutionary as hyper-personalization comes without headaches and frustrations.
 Typically, companies that are trying to hyper-personalize face challenges in three core areas:

 - Data collection, analysis and management.
 How will you collect customer data and who will manage and analyze that data for you?
-This question tends to be the biggest hurdle most businesses face when first starting this type of marketing strategy.
-Big companies like Amazon Netflix, and Spotify obviously have the resources to implement sophisticated hyper-personalization at scale, but what about smaller companies?
-Developing a plan for data collection and analysis is the first step for any hyper-personalization strategy—you can’t customize a user experience if you don’t know anything about your potential customer.
+This question tends to be the biggest hurdle most businesses face when starting this marketing strategy.
+Big companies like Amazon, Spotify, and Netflix have the resources to implement sophisticated hyper-personalization at scale, but what about smaller companies?
+Developing a plan for data collection and analysis is the first step.
+You can’t customize a user experience if you don’t know anything about your potential customer.

 - Privacy concerns.
-Even though millennials and Gen Z consumers are usually more than willing to swap their data for personalized experiences, you still have a responsibility to keep that data secure and private.
-Fortunately, many turn-key web platforms now offer excellent data security that have built-in algorithms for hyper-personalization.
+Even though millennials, Gen Z, (and yes, even Gen Alpha) consumers are usually more than willing to swap their data for personalized experiences, you still have a responsibility to keep that data secure and private.
+Fortunately, many turnkey web platforms offer excellent data security with built-in algorithms for hyper-personalization.

 - Silos in the workplace.
 Implementing this type of marketing plan makes it even more imperative that company departments learn to work together, specifically the marketing, sales, IT, and customer service departments.
 Many CEOs find it simpler and more efficient to hire an outside marketing and data firm to manage their hyper-personalization campaigns and serve as a single point of contact for all involved departments.

-Many boutique brands, start-ups, retailers, and service providers use hyper-personalization to drive sales.
 Let’s look at personalized vitamin packs as just one example.
-Companies like Persona Vitamins took a common problem, applied hyper-personalization to it, and have turned personalized nutrition and medicine into nearly a $600 billion industry.
+Companies like Persona Vitamins took a common problem, applied hyper-personalization to it, and turned personalized nutrition and medicine into nearly a $600 billion industry.

 3 factors driving consumer demand for hyper-personalization

-Even with data and privacy concerns, most consumers are still willing (and eager) to engage with companies that use hyper-personalization strategies.
-And for good reason.
-Hyper-personalization saves users time, delivers more relevant results, and creates a better overall use experience.
+Even with data and privacy concerns, most consumers are still willing (and eager) to engage with companies that use hyper-personalization.
+After all, it saves users time, delivers more relevant results, and creates a better overall use experience.

 Time spent online is increasing